cfengine/documentation/reference/promise-types.markdown

 #### cancel_repaired

+**Description**: Classes to be canceled if the promise is repaired.

 **Type**: `slist`

 **Allowed input range**: `[a-zA-Z0-9_$(){}\[\].:]+`

-**Description**: A `cancel_repaired` slist contains classes to be canceled if the promise is repaired.
 Note that any strings passed to this list are automatically canonified, so it is unnecessary to call a canonify function on such inputs.

 **Example**:

 ```cf3
      body classes example
      {
      cancel_repaired => { "change_happened" };
      }
 ```

 In the above example, if the promise was repaired and changes were made to